ege-bayiz/lqembedding/docs/results.md

 # Linear-Quadratic Embedding of Finite Dynamic Games #
 ## Analysis ##
-This is a sample analysis.
+This is a sample results section.